GeorgePlaten/fe-p5/README.md

 while out and about.

 **To add a new entry:**

 1. click the 'add' (+) button
 2. drag the map marker to the desired location
 3. enter a species name and click 'done' (tick)

 The name should be entered in binomial form.
 If the name is validated with Wikipedia it will then be added an some extra information such as taxonomic classification, common names and some general information will be added.
-A batch of the latest related pictures from Flicr will be added too.
+A batch of the latest related pictures from Flickr will be added too.
 To view all of this, select the newly added marker.

 **To browse and filter existing entries**